physiozoo/physiozoo.github.io/docs/sections/tutorials/peakdetection.rst

 **What is a good sampling frequency for my electrophysiological data?**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In order to locate the peaks accurately from the electrophysiological signal it is important to work with data sampled at a sufficiantly high frequency.
 For example, for animal data with a high heart rate such as the mouse ECG, the QRS is only a few milliseconds long (~ 7 ms).
 Thus even at a relatively high sampling rate such as 1000 Hz the QRS will only be described by very few (~7) samples.
+See `This tutorial <https://physiozoo.readthedocs.io/en/latest/sections/tutorials/peakdetection.html>`_ for a visual example.

 **What's the difference between peak detectors?**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~